 How to use FTP to access your WordPress site (in four steps)

-You now know the answer to the question: What is FTP?
-Now it’s time to learn how to access your website.
-We’ll be using FileZilla for this tutorial, but the steps will be similar no matter what tool you select.
+You now know the answer to the question “What is FTP?”
+So, we can move forward to show you how to access your website with FTP.
+We’ll be using FileZilla for this tutorial, but the steps will be similar no matter which client you select.

-Step 1: Back up your site
+Step 1: Back up your site files

 Step 2: Install FileZilla